It's no secret that model railways can be an expensive hobby. However, how much does it cost to build a model railway layout from scratch?

 It all depends on the scale of the model train you choose, and the size and complexity of the railway you want to build.
 If you're just starting out, it's best to keep things simple and inexpensive.

-If you make the baseboard as big as you have space for, you can always add more features and detail later on as your skills and budget allow.
+If you make the model railway baseboard construction as big as you have space for, you can always add more features and detail later on as your skills and budget allow.

 The cost of the materials needed to build a model railway will vary depending on the type of railway you want to create.